 July 4th is celebrated as the Independence Day in the United States.
 It is a commemoration of the Declaration of Independence which was adopted by the Continental Congress on July 4th, 1776.
 The Continental Congress formed by the thirteen colonies declared the United States independent of the British Empire and its King.
 This heralded the creation of the United States of America as an independent country, despite the fact that the American Revolution continued for some time after this date.
 It is a day of immense historic significance in US history, and is celebrated each year with great enthusiasm across the country.
 The 4th of July is a national holiday and is marked by parades, firework displays, carnivals and picnics.

 The British colonization of the Americas began in the early 17th century.
-Between 1623 and 1732, thirteen colonies came up.
-These are: Connecticut, Delaware, Georgia, Maryland, Massachusetts Bay, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island and Providence Plantations, South Carolina, and Virginia.
+Between 1623 and 1732, the thirteen colonies came to be, they are: Connecticut, Delaware, Georgia, Maryland, Massachusetts Bay, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island and Providence Plantations, South Carolina, and Virginia.
 The British were not the only European power to colonize the Americas, but they gained considerable power in these colonies.

-July 4th, Independence Day, was celebrated in some form or other starting from 1777, but it wasn’t until 1938 that the Congress declared it a paid federal holiday.
+July 4th, Independence Day, was celebrated in some form or other starting in 1777, but it wasn’t until 1938 that the Congress declared it a paid federal holiday.